Error-331/code_tests/docs/bible/links.md

 Resting from Work - February 14 (Jesus took upon Himself the vengeance of God for our sins, acceptance of God, spread the good news, unspeakable gift of salvation);

+The Light of the Word - February 15 (do not be blind, the Bible is a lamp to our feet and a light to our path, trust Jesus);

 The Special Coat - February 16 (envy, jealousy, praise);

 The Weather Department - February 17 (God controls everything, ungodly world);